Lithium Battery Transportation

 Rules of Thumb for Transportation of BiPOWER Lithium Batteries

-New U.S. and International Lithium Battery Transportation Regulations in effect January 1, 2008, January 1, 2009 and October 1, 2009, for both primary (non-rechargeable) and secondary (rechargeable) lithium batteries.
+Updated U.S. and International rules and Regulations for Lithium Battery Transportation, both primary (non-rechargeable) and secondary (rechargeable) lithium cells/batteries.

 The transportation of non-rechargeable lithium and rechargeable lithium ion and lithium polymer cells and batteries is regulated in the United States in accordance with Part 49 of the Code of Federal Regulations, (49 CFR Sections 100-185) of the US Hazardous Materials Regulations (HMR).